bjoydeep/causal-analytics/README.md

 ### Causal Nomenclature describing effects of variables

 These names are understood:
-- common causes
+- Common causes or `Confounders`
-- instrument variables
+- Instrument variables
-- effect modifier
+- Effect modifier or `Covariates`
-- front door variables
+- Front door variables or `Mediators`.
-- treatment
+- Treatment
-- outcome
+- Outcome

 ## Backdoor
 ### Backdoor Criterion